Wednesday, May 31, 2023

 Monday, May 15, 2023

-Update: 05/19/23: The opinions of two friends who know much more than I do are in.
+I wanted this bird to be a migrating Baird's sparrow.
+I emailed my photo to two friends, who know much more than I do, for their opinions.
 One friend gently humored my Baird's sparrow ID, but then got right to the point as did my other friend.
-The bird is a Savannah sparrow.

-I submitted this photo to Merlin Bird ID and the following potential matches were contributed: bobolink, grasshopper sparrow, henslow's sparrow and savannah sparrow.
-I'm not convinced with these matches although I can see the potential for grasshopper sparrow.
+Before emailing my friends I submitted this photo to Merlin Bird ID and received the following potential identifications: bobolink, grasshopper sparrow, henslow's sparrow and savannah sparrow.
+Of these suggestions I could also see the potential for grasshopper sparrow.

 Apologies for my less than optimal photo.
 I had two chances; the first was out-of-focus and the second is below.
-The location was a largish, weedy wildflower field surrounded by a massive new housing development in Celina, Texas, about 40-45 miles directly north of Dallas.
-Date: Saturday, 04/29/23.
-Also seen here were western kingbirds and scissior-tailed flycatchers.
-Would welcome any help with this identification.
+Location was a large, weedy wildflower field surrounded by a massive new housing development in Celina, Texas, about 40-45 miles directly north of Dallas.
+Date was Saturday, 04/29/23.
+Also seen here were Western Kingbirds and Scissior-tailed Flycatchers.
 Click on the photo to enlarge.